OpenChain-Project/Telco-WG/Draft-OpenChain-Telco-SBOM-Guide_EN.md

 Tag:Value is described here in SPDX 2.2 https://spdx.github.io/spdx-spec/v2.2.2/conformance/#44-standard-data-format-requirements

 #### 3.4.2 Rationale
 As the Tag:Value format is also human readable it has been chosen so that both the requirements for a standardized machine readable and human readable version can be met using one file.
-An entity can release additional human readable formats but they are not required to conform to the OpenChain Telco SBOM specification.
+An entity can release additional human readable formats but they are not required to conform to the OpenChain Telco SBOM Guide.

 ### 3.5 SBOM Build information
-SBOMs conforming to the Telco SBOM Specification MUST contain information as when they were created (using the SPDX `Created` field) and to which version of the software they were created (using the SPDX `CreatorComment` field).
+SBOMs conforming to the Telco SBOM Guide MUST contain information as when they were created (using the SPDX `Created` field) and to which version of the software they were created (using the SPDX `CreatorComment` field).

 The `Creator` field MUST:
 * contain a line with the `Organization` keyword;